ton-community/ton-docs/docs/learn/tvm-instructions/tvm-upgrade-2023-07.md

 **13** Currently there is no way to retrieve data on previous blocks.
 One of the kill features of TON is that every structure is a Merkle-proof friendly bag (tree) of cells, moreover TVM is cell and merkle-proof friendly as well.
-That way, if we include information on the blocks to TVM context it will be possible to make many trustless scenarios: contract A may check transactions on contract B (without B's cooperation), it is possible to recover broken chains of messages (when recover-contract gets and cheks proofs that some transaction occured but reverted), knowing masterchain block hashes is also required to make some validation fisherman functions onchain.
+That way, if we include information on the blocks to TVM context it will be possible to make many trustless scenarios: contract A may check transactions on contract B (without B's cooperation), it is possible to recover broken chains of messages (when recover-contract gets and checks proofs that some transaction occurred but reverted), knowing masterchain block hashes is also required to make some validation fisherman functions onchain.

 Block ids are presented in the following format:
 ```